 According to Glassdoor, the average salary for a QA analyst with 2-4 years of experience ranges from $75,000 to $116,000 per year.
 Senior QA analysts earn between $105,000 and $160,000 annually.
 These figures vary based on factors like domain knowledge, familiarity with necessary tools, location, and company size.

 QA analysts often enjoy additional perks, such as health insurance, cash bonuses, and tuition reimbursement.
 All the effort to qualify is worth it: The US Bureau of Labor Statistics predicts a 20% growth in demand for QA analysts through 2032.
-Company owners should take note of these statistics.
+People who consider this profession (and company owners too!) should take note of these statistics.